Vellam (2021 film): Reception

 Upon release the film garnered mostly positive responses.

-Manorama Newss reviewer rated the movie 3 out of 5 and said; "Jayasurya's stellar performance is Vellam's highlight, but the film portrays a lofty message.
-The Times of India gave the film a 4 out of 5.
+Prem Udayabhanu of Manorama News reviewer rated the movie 3 out of 5 and said; "Jayasurya's stellar performance is Vellam's highlight, but the film portrays a lofty message.

+Anjana George of Times of India gave the film a 4 out of 5.

 Ashutosh Mohan of Film Companion wrote, "What keeps it watchable, apart from Jayasurya, is the film’s take on alcoholism: it’s a problem but it’s not a vice.
-A character in the film even says that there’s nothing wrong with alcohol as long as it doesn’t run (and ruin) your life. " Mathrubhumi praised Jayasurya's performance.
+A character in the film even says that there’s nothing wrong with alcohol as long as it doesn’t run (and ruin) your life."

+Keerthi Krishna of Mathrubhumi praised Jayasurya's performance.
 Sidique's dialogue to Jayasurya that "Insult aanu Murali ee lokathile ettavum valya investment, eth thottavaneyum jaippikkunna tuition.
 Insulted aayittullavane life-il rakshapettittullu" became very popular among the youngsters and family audiences.